 If it weren’t for a day of sightseeing ahead, I could easily have sat by the cosy fire all day just reading and occasionally getting up to peruse the aisles.

 Adorned with comfy chairs and a stove fire surrounded by freshly chopped wood, it’s easy to forget this is even a shop.
-It looks more like the home of a retired school professor.
+It feels and looks more like the home of a retired school professor.

-Though features of the church still exist, including the pulpit, so you have constant reminders that you’re in a church.
-My friend couldn’t resist getting up and proceeding to pretend to give a sermon for a photo opportunity.
-I’m not sure if the shop keeper saw, probably not since he has his nose buried inside a book.
+Many features of the church still exist, including the pulpit, so you have constant reminders that you’re in a church.
+My ever-silly friend, and never one to miss a photo opportunity, got up to pretend to give a sermon.
+He always wanted to be an alter boy.

 Getting cosy